 - salt and freshly ground black pepper to season

-- peel the potatoes and the carrots and place them into a steamer
+- Place the potatoes and carrots into a steamer

 - as soon as the potatoes and carrots are cooked, remove from the heat